University rowing in the United Kingdom: Head of the River Race

 The Head of the River Race for men's eights, rowed on the Championship Course on the Tideway, awarded the Ortner Shield (named after Reading University coach Frank Ortner) to the fastest University Athletics Union (UAU) crew (later BUSA crew) from 1961 to 2005.
-The first winners were Reading, but the shield was dominated by Durham from the mid 1960s to the mid 1980s, who also won the final shield in 2005.
+The first winners were Reading, but the shield was dominated by Durham from the mid-1960s to the mid-1980s, who also won the final shield in 2005.

 In 2006 the "University Prize" replaced the Ortner Shield.
 This was restricted to university and college crews of Senior 2 (now Intermediate 1) status or lower, with no higher-status entries from that institute, affiliated to British Rowing, Scottish Rowing or Welsh Rowing.
 This was later renamed the Halladay Trophy, after Durham coach Eric Halladay, and joined by the Bernard Churcher Trophy, an unrestricted prize for universities from anywhere in the world – boats may only be entered for one of these trophies, even if eligible for both.
+The Halladay Trophy was last awarded in 2016 with an academic beginner trophy awarded from 2018 and small and medium academic pennants awarded from 2019.